xxxnightvoidxxx/G.A.L-by-xxxnightvoidxxx-Gamers-As-Legions-/README.md

 Installation

 [Install Python 3.7 or newer on Windows.]
+Best python version 3.12.10.
+Note: Might not work with python version 3.14.

 1. Download Zip